-Globalisation is about tasks and competences being matched up, no matter their physical location.
+Globalisation is about tasks and competences being matched up, no matter their psysical\physical location.
 Work is carried out in globally interactive processes, where people who can be distributed all over the world work closely together, each contributing their unique competences to the outcome of the process.
-Globalisation of work processes has been going on for a long time in manufacturing, it is now happening with IT services, and we believe it is going to be the norm rather than the exception in most forms of service and production.
+Globalisation of work processes has been going Give examples of IT University research in the Pasteur triangle Actual people with pictures.